 CAMP GREENWOOD LAKE

-Providing a place where children ages 8 to 14 can experience nature, sleep in cabins, cook meals, swim, canoe, play games, make handicrafts, listen to storytellers, and sing, sing, sing!
+A classic sleepaway camp experience rooted in nature, community, and shared traditions, where children live simply outdoors, sleep in cabins, cook meals together, swim, canoe, play games, make handicrafts, listen to stories, and sing, sing, sing.

-Camp Greenwood Lake takes its name from a beloved song by Brendan Taaffe, a favorite among our camp counselors.
-The name reflects our belief that camp isn’t just a physical place—it’s a feeling, a community, and what you make of it.
+Camp Greenwood Lake takes its name from a beloved song by Brendan Taaffe, long cherished by our camp counselors.
+The name reflects our belief that camp is not just a physical place.
+It is a feeling, a community, and something each child helps create.

 FOR RISING 3RD-8TH GRADERS